hamxabaig/redux-api-middleware-interceptor/README.md

 ## 1.3 API

-`redux-api-interceptor` exports a function that when called with config object returns you a middleware that acts as an interceptor:
+`redux-api-middleware-interceptor` exports a function that when called with config object returns you a middleware that acts as an interceptor:

 ```js
 interceptor(configObj) <-- returns a redux middleware